Key tax factors for efficient cross-border business and investment involving Sweden.

 As of July 1, 2010, a resident company may deduct final losses from its subsidiary resident in another EEA state if certain criteria are met.
 One criterion that has to be met is that the subsidiary has been liquidated.

-Real estate transfer tax is triggered at the transfer of immovable property.
+Real estate transfer tax is triggered upon the transfer of immovable property.
 The standard rate is 1.5 percent.
 If the transferee is a legal entity, the rate is 4.25 percent.

 Yes, on transfer of immovable property (see above) and mortgage loans.